-8. Outstanding 4-H member - Two members with outstanding overall 4-H records are selected for this recognition.
-Trophies presented prior to the parade on Thursday morning of the fair.
+Outstanding 4-H member - Two members with outstanding overall 4-H records are selected for this recognition.
+Trophies presented at the Celebration of Achievements on Thursday.

 SPONSOR: Homan Insurance Agency

 9. Outstanding Service to 4-H by Junior Leader - Two 4-H teens will be recognized for their volunteer service to Darke County 4-H programs.